YashKandoi/Study-Oriented-Project-Homomorphic-Encryption/README.md

 - The decrypted image is saved as 'code2_image1_decrypted.npy' and 'code2_decrypted_image.png'.

 This code demonstrates the encryption and decryption of an image using the ElGamal encryption scheme and provides detailed comments to explain each step.

+# 6. code_3.py
+# Code Documentation: Image Encryption and Decryption with ElGamal

+This code is similar to code_2.py.
+The new feature here is that this has been implemented for RGB images and hence 3 matrix are used everywhere where one matrix was used in code_2.py.